chevere/xr-docs/introduction/installation.md

 ## System Requirements

-💡 Version specific XR system requirements can be found in the `composer.json` file.

-### PHP

 XR is built and tested for unix-like systems.
 It depends on `chevere/chevere` and it requires PHP.

 * [PHP 8](https://www.php.net/releases/8.0)